bpoplauschi/bpoplauschi.github.io/_posts/2021-08-09-Clean-code-and-architecture-on-iOS.markdown

 - you keep it clean
 - you better have a really good suite of tests

-## Robert C Martin

-- who is Robert C Martin
+## Who is Robert C Martin

-- his quest to answer this question and establish industry standards
+**Robert Cecil Martin** colloquially called "Uncle Bob" is an American software engineer, instructor, and best-selling author.
+He is most recognized for developing many software design principles and for being a founder of the influential [Agile Manifesto](https://en.wikipedia.org/wiki/Agile_Manifesto).

+He's had a substantial role in stating the SOLID principles.

-- see The Clean Coder, Clean Code, Clean Architecture
+He's authored several books, among which The Clean Coder, Clean Code, Clean Architecture.

-- what makes a professional in other fields: medicine, research, sports?
-They ahdere to a clear work guideline, have rules, ethics and comitees that verify their output
-- addresses generic topics about professional software development
+Robert Martin had a continuous quest for what Clean code is and to establish industry standards for Software Development.

-- these principles are applied for iOS in detail in the [iOS Lead Essentials program](https://iosacademy.essentialdeveloper.com/p/ios-lead-essentials/)
+Many of Robert Martin's teachings are applied for iOS in detail in the [iOS Lead Essentials program](https://iosacademy.essentialdeveloper.com/p/ios-lead-essentials/).

 ## What is clean code